MultiChain/multichain-web-demo/README.md

 * Viewing a list of keys or publishers in a stream.
 * Peer-to-peer node management.
 * Message signing and verification.
+* Blockchain upgrading.
+* Writing and testing Smart Filters.
+* Working with the binary cache.

 The MultiChain Web Demo is still under development, so please [contact us](http://www.multichain.com/contact-us/) if any of these things are crucial for your needs.